alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 HTTP/3 was born from a new transport protocol, QUIC, created by Google in 2012.
 QUIC is a modified version of UDP and compared to TCP, it proposes:

-* fewer packet roundtrips to estabilish the connection and the TLS authentication;
+* fewer packet roundtrips to estabilish connection and TLS authentication;
 * more resilient connections regarding packet losses;
-* to solve to head-of-line blocking that exists in TCP and TLS.
+* to solve the head-of-line blocking that exists in TCP and TLS.

-HTTP/2 manages to solve the HTTP head-of-line blocking, but, this issue also happens with TCP and TLS.
+HTTP/2 solves the HTTP head-of-line blocking, but, this problem also happens with TCP and TLS.
 TCP understands that the data it needs to send is a contiguous sequence of packets, and if any packet is lost, it must be resent, in order to preserve information integrity. *With TCP, subsequent packets cannot be sent until the lost packet is successfully resent to the destination.*

 The diagram below explains visually how this happens in HTTP/2, with each line corresponding to a TCP packet.
-The third packet had frames of both response 1 and response 2 and its loss delays the arrival of both responses - that means that in this case, there is no parallelism.
+The third packet had frames of both response 1 and response 2 and its loss delays both responses - that means that in this case, there is no parallelism.

 ```mermaid
 sequenceDiagram